 A simple bubble chart like the one below will be automatically generated on your Numbers sheet:

 Depending on the number of milestones you've entered, the auto-generated bubble chart might look a bit crammed, so you may want to resize it to ensure a better fit.
 To do this, simply select the chart area and drag its sizing handles to reach the desired height and width.

-I also wanted to remove all the horizontal lines that cut across my timeline as I didn't feel they added any value to the graphic.
+We also wanted to remove all the horizontal lines that cut across our timeline as they didn't add any value to the graphic.
 If you want to make this change: